solarsnake/coveralls-demo-ruby/README.md

 Great.
 You've gotten this far.

+Given that, we can assume the following:

-We can assume you understand how test coverage works in this project.
+1. You understand how test coverage works in this project.
 (If not, start back at the [README in the master branch](https://github.com/afinetooth/coveralls-demo-ruby).)

-And apparently, you've chosen this branch because Travic CI is your CI Service of choice.
+2. You've chosen Travis CI as your CI Service of choice.
 (If it's not, head back to the [README here](https://github.com/afinetooth/coveralls-demo-ruby#4-configure-this-project-to-use-coveralls), and choose a different service / branch.)

 ## How to configure this project for Coveralls through Travis CI